collective/collective.geo.bundle/README.rst

 ============
 collective.geo allows to geo-reference Plone content types and to display this information over a map.

-collective.geo bundle is composed by the following packages:
+The core of collective geo is composed by the following packages:

 `collective.geo.geographer <http://plone.org/products/collective.geo.geographer>`_
     provides geo annotation for Plone. `(repository) <https://github.com/collective/collective.geo.geographer>`_